simple-starters/generator-k8s-simple/README.md

 # Simple generator for Kubernetes resources

+This generator creates a Kubernetes Service and Deployment Resource to deploy a Spring Boot application.
+It also can create the Kubernetes resources for deploying a MySQL database, should the application need it.

-If you used the starter service, then the generator has already been executed and you can build and run the application and provision it's dependent services.
+If you used the starter service, then the generator has already been executed and you can deploy it's required services and then build and deploy the application.

-### Deploy required services to Kubernetes
+## Deploy required services

-If using `mysql` service, create a secret
+If your application needs services such as a Database or Message Queue, this section shows you how to deploy these services to Kubernetes

+### MySQL

+**Step 1:** Create a secret:

 ```
 kubectl create secret generic mysql \